aspose-words/Aspose.Words-Documentation/java/migrating-from-earlier-versions-of-aspose-words/public-api-changes-in-aspose-words-13-x-x/public-api-changes-in-aspose-words-13-5-0/_index.md

 ## PageSetup.MultiplePages and PageSetup.SheetsPerBooklet Added to PageSetup

-The **PageSetup.MultiplePages** and **PageSetup.SheetsPerBooklet** properties have been added to PageSetup to allow specifying Book Fold multiple page options.
+The **PageSetup.MultiplePages** and **PageSetup.SheetsPerBooklet** properties have been added to PageSetup to allow specifying Book Fold a few page options.

 Possible MultiplePagesType:

-- Normal - Normal printing, no multiple pages specified.
+- Normal - Normal printing, no several pages specified.
 - MirrorMargins - Swaps left and right margins on facing pages.
 - TwoPagesPerSheet - Prints two pages per sheet.
 - BookFoldPrinting - Specifies whether to print the document as a book fold.